KKBOX/LFLiveKitMac/README.md

   read proccessed textures and write them into CVPixelBufferRef objects.
 However, the cache does not exist on macOS.
 We have to use another way to create CVPixelBufferRef obejcts.
-* LFHardwareAudioEncoder does not work on macOS, we always use LFH264VideoEncoder.
+* LFHardwareAudioEncoder does not work on macOS, so we always use LFH264VideoEncoder.
 * Some video filters are removes temporarily in order to make the project simpler while doing porting.